Serialize an object as a bytestring

 Serializing and deserializing with cbor2 is pretty straightforward:

-from cbor2 import dumps, loads, load
+from cbor2 import dump, dumps, load, loads

 # Serialize an object as a bytestring